 Treating the Other Eye with Laser Iridotomy Years Later

-A couple of years later my doctor found the pressure in my left eye was starting to go up.
-He asked if I wanted to do the laser treatment, just to be safe.
+A couple of years after the first incident my doctor found the pressure in my other eye was starting to go up.
+He asked if I wanted to do the same laser treatment, just to be safe.

 I was lucky with the right eye.
 If my pressure happens to spike randomly in my left eye, we may miss the diagnosis until it's too late.

-I was so satisfied with the results of the first one that I decided to have the same procedure done to my left eye.
+I was so satisfied with the results of the first procedure that I decided to have it done with my left eye too.

-Now, almost two decades later, my pressure has always been around 15 or 16, which is normal.
-I don't need to use eyedrops.
+Now, two decades later, my pressure has always been around 15 or 16, which is normal.
+I never needed to use eye drops anymore.
 It's as if I don't have glaucoma anymore.